dbalatero/musician_analytics_app/README.markdown

     http://my-goofy-subdomain.heroku.com

+Gather one data point, to test:

+    heroku rake cron

 *Finally*, watch this repository and subscribe via RSS so you can get new updates.
 Also, follow [@operationid](http://twitter.com/operationid) on Twitter for updates, if you prefer that over RSS.

 Todo